 "In my opinion this book is 10/10...Thank’s Bruce for a valuable resource! ... this book was a very good refresher and clearly explained..."

-In the late 1980’s he teamed up with best friend David Atherton to form Dabs Press which ultimately became dabs.com the number one on-line retailer of electronic goods.
+In the late 1980’s he teamed up with best friend David Atherton to form Dabs Press which ultimately became dabs.com, the number one online retailer of electronic goods.
 (The name Dabs coming from the initials of the two partners.)
-Dabs Press became the number one source for purchasing home hobbyist computer books and software especially for the BBC Micro.
+Dabs Press became the number one source for purchasing home hobbyist computer books and software, especially for the BBC Micro.
 Dabs became the first book publisher to include (floppy) disks with its publications.
-After Dabs stopped publishing books to concentrate on retailing, Bruce formed Bruce Smith Books which became the number one publishing house for Commodore Amiga titles.
+After Dabs stopped publishing books to concentrate on retailing, Bruce formed Bruce Smith Books, which became the number one publishing house for Commodore Amiga titles.

-Bruce has also undertaken a number of broadcasting roles.
-He partnered Carole Vorderman for BBC TV’s successful The Software Show.
-In 1998 he joined Channel 4’s Big Breakfast team initially for the World Cup but then for subsequent semi-regular roles.
-He also appeared as football pundit on a number of BBC Radio Stations and on TV for BBC World Service News and Sports programmes.
-He spent several years freelancing as a regular match commentator and summariser for BBC Three Counties Radio.
+Bruce has also undertaken some broadcasting roles.
+He partnered with Carole Vorderman for BBC TV’s successful ‘The Software Show’.
+In 1998 Bruce joined Channel 4’s Big Breakfast team initially for the World Cup and subsequent semi-regular roles.
+He also appeared as a football pundit on several BBC Radio Stations and TV for BBC World Service News and Sports programmes.
+He spent several years freelancing as a regular match commentator and co-commentator for BBC Three Counties Radio.

 Currently living in Sydney, Bruce is married and has four children.